Attention Misses Visual Risk: Risk-Adaptive Steering for Multimodal Safety Alignment: Related Work

-\textbf{Inference-time safety alignment.} Recently, several inference-time methods have been proposed to enhance MLLM safety.
-CoCA \citep{coca} improves safety alignment through logit calibration by comparing output token logits with and without safety prompts, building on prior work showing that safety prompts increase refusal rates against malicious queries \citep{mmsafety, figstep}.
-Other approaches, such as AdaShield \citep{adashield}, MLLM-Protector \citep{mllm_protector}, Immune \citep{immune}, and ETA \citep{eta}, employ external reward models to evaluate and refine responses when harmful content is detected.
-However, using a separate reward model incurs substantial computational and memory costs due to iterative response refinement and dual-model operation.
-As an alternative, ECSO \citep{ecso} avoids reliance on an external reward model by leveraging the MLLM itself for evaluating and regenerating responses, but it still incurs the overhead associated with response refinement.
+Training-based safety alignment demands costly, labor-intensive safety data curation and substantial compute for supervised fine-tuning or reinforcement learning.
+To mitigate these overheads, inference-time alignment has recently been proposed to enhance MLLM safety without training the model.
+These approaches can be categorized into three groups: (i) safety prompting methods, (ii) response refinement methods, and (iii) activation steering methods.

-Unlike prior methods that generate full responses for safety assessment, our proposed RAS assesses risks at the query level by reformulating it with short visual prompts and safety prompts.
-Moreover, rather than relying on binary judgments from the MLLM itself or external reward models that classify outputs as safe or unsafe, RAS produces continuous risk scores.
-These scores are derived by measuring distributional similarity between the model outputs and refusal-related distributions.
-This approach significantly reduces inference overhead while maintaining safe and helpful responses.
+\paragraph{\textbf{Safety prompting.}} Safety prompting augments the input with explicit safety guidelines, guiding the model to prioritize aligned behavior (\eg, refusing harmful requests) at generation time.
+FigStep \cite{figstep} follows this paradigm by adding safety prompts to the user query.
+Beyond simple prompt augmentation, CoCA \cite{coca} further improves safety alignment via logit calibration, adjusting the model’s responses by comparing output logits with and without safety prompts.
+However, adding safety prompts directly to the query often leads to over-refusal on benign inputs, thereby degrading utility \cite{zheng2024prompt, zhou2024robust}.

-\textbf{Activation steering.} Activation steering has been primarily studied in language models, where injecting steering vectors into internal activations during inference can elicit or suppress specific responses without significant computational overhead or additional decoding steps \citep{arditi2024refusal, liu2023context, panickssery2023steering}.
-Such latent-space interventions offer lightweight yet powerful mechanisms to dynamically influence model behavior, making activation steering attractive for alignment tasks.
-However, as applying the same steering intensity to all queries may yield undesired outputs \citep{stoehr2024activation, wang2025adaptive}, we adopt an adaptive approach that scales the intervention strength according to the assessed risk of each query.
-In this way, safe queries remain unaffected, while unsafe queries are steered proportionately to their risk levels.
+\paragraph{\textbf{Response refinement.}} Response refinement improves safety by post-processing the model’s initial output, detecting potentially harmful content and iteratively revising the response toward a safe alternative.
+This paradigm typically uses auxiliary feedback (\eg, reward or verifier models) to assess safety and guide regeneration.
+Accordingly, AdaShield \cite{adashield}, MLLM-Protector \cite{mllm_protector}, Immune \cite{immune}, and ETA \cite{eta} rely on external reward models for evaluation and refinement, which incurs substantial compute and memory overhead from dual-model operation and iterative regeneration.
+As an alternative, ECSO \cite{ecso} avoids the reliance on external reward models by leveraging the MLLM itself to evaluate and regenerate responses, but it still incurs the overhead associated with response refinement.